RAID 10 Data Recovery

 RAID 1 usually only uses two hard drives.
 The RAID controller takes any changes made to one hard drive and copies them over to the other, making the contents of both hard drives exact duplicates of each other.
 If one hard drive fails, the other immediately takes its place.
 RAID 1 provides fault tolerance, but offers no increased capacity.

 RAID 10 seems like a huge improvement over RAID 5 and RAID 6.
 No matter the size of the array, you can, in theory, lose up to half your hard drives without having to deal with a RAID-10 crash.
 It seems quite unlikely you would ever need RAID 10 data recovery services.
-But RAID 10 isn’t quite that reliable in practice.
+But RAID 10 isn’t quite that reliable in practice – you may still need RAID data recovery services.

 RAID 10 vs RAID 6